ecommerece-best-practies

 19. Use an AI-Powered Chatbot

-The rise of the Internet has changed customer expectations of businesses.
+The rise of the Internet has changed business customer expectations.
 You should still be online even when your brick-and-mortar store is closed (provided you have a brick-and-mortar store in the first place).

 To meet consumer demand, use chatbots.
 AI continues to make chatbots smarter all the time.
 A bot can’t possibly answer every question a consumer has, but for basic questions, they can provide information that tides over a customer when you’re at home sleeping, eating, or living your life.